 In the game of basketball, there is no more important object than the ball itself.
 All of the strategies, skills, and intangibles mean very little in comparison to the ball.
 The ball moves in one of three ways: shooting, passing, or dribbling.
 Whether a player shoots, passes or dribbles is ultimately their decision.
 As coaches, we must determine how much we try to control those decisions compared to teaching them to make these decisions on their own.
 If a player isn’t comfortable in a certain area because of a lack of skill, they are not likely to execute the correct decision, even if we try to control the decision they make.

 In addition, the decisions of what to do with the ball at any given point in time are split second.
 Many times a moment of hesitation can turn a good decision into a bad one.
 Instead of spending time controlling every decision, what if we spent more time teaching them skills and how to make decisions?

 What if we spent more time helping them make more shots, better passes, and effective dribbles?
-Then when players are on the court, they can have more confidence that they can execute whatever decision they make.
+Now players can have more confidence that they can execute whatever decision they make.
 If we spend more time teaching spacing, skills, and player movement, the decisions that they make with the ball become a lot easier.

-Teaching these three basic principles combined with shooting, dribbling, and passing provides a foundation for players to be able to execute offense so much more effectively.
+Teaching these three basic principles combined with individual skills provides a foundation for players to be able to execute offense so much more effectively.
 At the same time, if our players can learn how to defend good spacing, player movement, and ball movement, they will be better equipped to defend in any situation.